Client Selection for Federated Policy Optimization with Environment Heterogeneity: Proof of Proposition

 The RHS of (\ref{eq:proof:proposition:errorboundpartial1}) can be further bounded by

 where step (a) follows from the contraction property of the Bellman operators and the triangle inequality.
 Step (b) follows from Lemma \ref{lemma:normtmtn} and (\ref{eq:deltan}).
-Thus, by substituting (\ref{eq:proof:proposition:errorboundpartial2}) into the RHS of (\ref{eq:proof:proposition:errorboundpartial1}), we can conclude
+Thus, by substituting (\ref{eq:proof:proposition:errorboundpartial2}) into the RHS of (\ref{eq:proof:proposition:errorboundpartial1}), we can obtain